Gwyneth Paltrow Sells Soul to Late Capitalism in Netflix's "The Goop Lab" Trailer

-Imagine an entire Netflix show debating inane daily practices like which cereal to eat for breakfast—only worse, because it argues why coffee enemas are good for you and how to nourish your chakras by eating the colors of the rainbow.
+Imagine an entire Netflix show following wealthy Americans struggling to find new ways to waste their capital—only worse, because it tries to convince the public that coffee enemas are good for you and you can nourish your chakras by eating the colors of the rainbow.

-On Monday, Variety broke the story that Netflix greenlit a docuseries as a part of Goop, Gwyneth Paltrow's wellness and lifestyle company whose concepts of health and wellness only suit an alien trying to pass as human.
-Each 30-minute episode of the docuseries will be hosted by one of the Goop website editors, including Paltrow.
-From the company's pre-existing podcast, magazine, and Paltrow's line of Goop cookbooks, the lifestyle brand has been "expanding its original content" and invading media since 2008.
+Netflix released the first trailer for Goop's snake oil docuseries, The Goop Lab.
+Brought to you by Gwyneth Paltrow's wellness and lifestyle company, whose concepts of health and wellness only suit an alien trying to pass as human, the six-part series will feature 30-minute episodes hosted by one of the Goop website editors, including Paltrow.
+From the company's pre-existing podcast, magazine, and Paltrow's line of Goop cookbooks, the lifestyle brand has been "expanding its original content" with bogus pseudoscience and wellness cash-grabs since 2008.

 Goop's chief content officer and possible extraterrestrial, Elise Loehnen, will also co-host the docuseries.
 She and Paltrow currently co-host Goop's podcast where they promote the brand's alternative medicine by interviewing "leading thinkers, culture changers, and industry disruptors" about the most effective "detoxes" and "cleanses" for the filthy human body.
 Loehnen is clearly a fan of her Oscar-winning partner (and probably shapes and colors in general), saying, "Gwyneth is a highly visual, tactile person.
 The quality of everything that we produce is very important to her.
 She's always looking for white space, whether it's developing physical products or thinking of content."
 Yet, every product at Goop seems to be pale gray, so something's tainting Paltrow's pure, white spaciness.

-Sure, science has long been screaming into the Internet void that there are no such things as body "toxins," and claims to "detox" or "cleanse" your body by extreme diets are bogus, but Goop's editors clearly memorized their Marketing 101 textbook.
+Sure, science has long been screaming into the Internet void that there are no such things as body "toxins," and claims to "detox" or "cleanse" your body with extreme diets are fearmongering marketing schemes, but Goop's editors clearly memorized their Marketing 101 textbook.
 Loehnen continued, "With this show, I think [Gwyneth] is only really interested in opportunities where we can uniquely be ourselves and do things potentially disruptive."